Skip to main content

 The incident commander should create a document to capture notes, discussions, and other items (screenshots, log messages, etc.) that can act as a part of the record of the incident for later reporting to stakeholders, and to assist the team when a retrospective is conducted.

-Don’t be afraid to enlist help from Platform support and/or OCTO engineering points of contact.
+Don’t forget to enlist help from Platform support and OCTO engineering points of contact.

-Once you’ve determined a cause, proceed with resolution according to the general category of cause:
+Once you’ve determined a cause, proceed with resolution according to the general category of cause and communicate your finding clearly with the Platform Incident Commander for updates:

 Resolve the issue